Time Saving Lesson Preparation for EFL Teachers

-- Remember to review with the students what they have learnt during the lesson.
+Remember to review with the students what they have learned during the lesson.
 This sends them away reminding them that they have spent their time usefully.

 When you have your plan, preview the lesson in your head.
 This is probably the most important bit of preparation you will do.
 It’s like an F1 driver visualising driving the circuit before a race or a golfer visualising the trajectory of a ball.
 Previewing will quickly highlight any potential issues and also help fix the lesson structure in your mind.
 Pay particular attention to:

 The set-up: think about any changes you need to make to the physical layout and any tasks you need to complete before you start the lesson (for example, sticking pictures up around the room, putting handouts on desks, etc.)